dojo/widget-core/README.md

 ##### Custom property diff control

 Included in `createWidgetBase` is functionality to support targeting a specific property with a custom comparison function.
-This is done by adding a function to the widget class with `diffProperty` suffixed to the property name.
+This is done by adding a function to the widget class with `diffProperty` prefixed to the property name.

 e.g. for a property `foo` you would add a function called `diffPropertyFoo` (the casing of the comparison function name is unimportant).